Edit and Run¶

 In Edit Mode, you open, save, create and edit scenes.
 Scenes are designed by placing, transforming and modifying parts.

 Parts are created by dragging them from the Palette into the 3D environment.
-Also, you can create a new part by duplicating an existing one: select a part, press and hold the Alt key and Drag the duplicated part to a new location.
+Also, you can create a new part by duplicating an existing one: select a part, press and hold Alt and Drag the duplicated part to a new location.
 You can also copy and paste a part or group of parts, either on the same scene or between different scenes (Ctrl+C / Ctrl+V).
 Note that parts surrounded by a red bounding box are intersecting other parts and will be deleted if not placed correctly.

 Select a single part by Left-clicking on it.
 Alternatively, you may select several parts at once using the Rectangle Selection Tool: Left-click on the scene background and draw a rectangle intersecting all parts to be included in the selection.
-You can add or remove parts from a selection by holding the Ctrl key while selecting.
+You can add or remove parts from a selection by holding Ctrl while selecting.

-Rotate parts by pressing the Y key to Yaw (rotation around the up axis), R key to Roll and T key to Pitch.
+Rotate parts by pressing the Y to Yaw (rotation around the up axis), R to Roll and T to Pitch.
 Note that most parts allow only rotations of 90º, sensors can rotate freely around the local up axis.
 Parts surrounded by a red bounding box are intersecting other parts and will be deleted if not placed at a valid location.

 Some parts include different configurations which can be selected from the Context Menu.
 Available configurations are typically related to how parts work (monostable, bistable, etc.) or the visual representation (color).